 Risk Awareness form

 Your school will ask you to complete the risk awareness form, which is a required part of the study year abroad.
 This form will help you to start thinking about various practical aspects of your year abroad, identify any problems you may face and start to consider how you will adapt to the challenges that come with living in a different environment.
+Once completed, remember to return this form to your school.

 Contact at your host university

 Save the name and contact details of your Study Abroad Adviser at your host institution on your mobile phone.
 It is always important to ensure that you have a contact in the host country if you need it in case of emergencies upon your arrival.
+If you are not sure who your contact in your host country is, please contact the Study Abroad office for advice.

 Emergency contact page on your passport